miraheze/puppet/modules/apt/REFERENCE.md

 ##### <a name="-apt--backports--release"></a>`release`

-Data type: `Optional[String]`
+Data type: `Optional[String[1]]`

 Specifies a distribution of the Apt repository containing the backports to manage.
-Used in populating the `source.list` configuration file.
+Used in populating the `sources.list` configuration file.
 Default: on Debian and Ubuntu, `${fact('os.distro.codename')}-backports`.
 We recommend keeping this default, except on other operating systems.